wptrainingteam/what-is-contact-form-7/README.md

 5\.
 Check out the resulting form. [![Selection_034](https://make.wordpress.org/training/files/2015/12/Selection_034.png)](https://make.wordpress.org/training/files/2015/12/Selection_034.png)

 #### Using Tags

 Tags in Contact Form 7 allows you to design and customize your form.
 You can set a field to be a mandatory field, you can customize an input to a field to be a textbox or drop down list.
 Tags are pre-defined keywords enclosed in square brackets ([ ]).

+*   [**text*** your-name 20/40 id:foobar "Enter your name"] - field type
+*   [text***** your-name 20/40 id:foobar "Enter your name"] - an indicator of whether or not the field is required
+*   [text* **your-name **20/40 id:foobar "Enter your name"] - tag name further used in your mail template - i.e. in this case the value user puts in will replace all the occurrences of "your-name" in the mail you'll receive
+*   [text* your-name** 20/40 id:foobar** "Enter your name"] - options are optional specifications of appearance and behavior
+*   [text* your-name 20/40 id:foobar **"Enter your name"**] - values which are mostly used for specifying default values

+Note that order of those parts is important.
+Here is a list of all the tags that can be used in your forms:

+*   _text, email, textarea_ - for text fields
+*   _checkbox, radio, select_ - for checkboxes, radio buttons and menus
+*   _file_ - for file uploading and attachment
+*   _captchac, captchar_ for captcha
+*   _quiz_ for quiz
+*   _acceptance_ for acceptance checkbox
+*   _submit_ for submit button.

 #### Modifying HTML